nobu-sh/next_js_14_caching_test/README.md

 2. If you navigate between the `hello` page and the `home` page, you can see the Router Cache works perfectly, only caching the server component render.

-3. Now switch tab and do other things for 5 minutes (invalidation time for dynamic route)
+3. Now leave it alone for 3ish minutes (invalidation time for dynamic route)

 4. Come back and again navigate between `hello` page and `home` page.

 5. Now both values change every time you navigate...
-Is this an intended behavior???
+This is not intended behavior.

 6. If I refresh, it works again...